 |Wayne County Community College District||School features a scholarship committee funding merit based scholarships and providing textbook assistance.||Detroit, MI|

-As previously mentioned, the ACOTE is the accrediting organization for all Occupational Therapy Assistant schools.
-It is critical that you attend and graduate from an accredited OTA program as this will be required to sit for the NBCOT’s COTA Exam which is required for your state OTA license to gain employment.
+As previously mentioned, the ACOTE is the accrediting organization for all Occupational Therapist Assistant schools.
+Even if you cannot attend one of the above top occupational therapy assistant schools, it is critical that you attend and graduate from an ACOTE accredited OTA program.
+Doing so is required to sit for the NBCOT’s COTA Exam which is required for your state OTA license to gain employment.

 Comparison Factors for OTA Schools